learn-co-curriculum/phase-4-custom-rendering/README.md

 ## Conclusion

-We can now take a single model or all the instances of that model and render it to JSON, extracting out any specific content we do or do not want to send!
+We can now take the instances of a model and render them to JSON, extracting out any specific content we do or do not want to send!

 Whether you are building a professional API for a company or for your own personal site, having the ability to fine tune how your data looks is a critical